OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

 11. Build & Deploy model

-12. On Application area, create a new instance of the ExternalAPI data source, with code "ReqRes".
+12. On Application area, create a new instance of the ExternalAPI data source (Configurations > ExternalAPI), with code "ReqRes".

     ![Application-Create-DataSource](/images/tutorials/datasource/Application-Create-DataSource-Instance.PNG)